You are on our United Kingdom site

 The Government launched a Consultation last year on increasing protective awards and introducing interim relief for an employer’s failure to comply with the collective redundancy consultation obligations.
 The Government published its response and has:

-However, clearly the increased protective awards will likely be a concern for employers, particularly given the complexity of the current regime.
+The increased protective awards will likely be a concern for employers, particularly given the complexity of the current regime and because this is anticipated to be one of the earlier reforms in the Government’s timetable.
 Future Government guidance must be sufficiently detailed to address the regime’s complexities to assuage employers’ concerns that they will not be excessively penalised with increased protective awards for only inadvertent or minor breaches.

 Timing and developments